hassaanmaqsood/zoop/README.md

-**Title: Unleashing Zoop: A Comprehensive Guide to Zooming and Panning in SVG**
+# Unleashing Zoop: A Comprehensive Guide to Zooming and Panning in SVG

 ### Introduction